 Victorious song, death’s outlet song, yet varying ever-altering song,

-As low and wailing, yet clear the notes, rising and falling, flooding the
+As low and wailing, yet clear the notes, rising and falling, flooding the night,

 Sadly sinking and fainting, as warning and warning, and yet again bursting